AfifRifaie95/R---US-Weather-Pattern-Analysis/README.md

 # Meteorological Data Analysis using R

 It can also be termed as weather analysis.
-The dataset used in this analysis contains historical weather data of the U.S.

 ![rain4-1-620x370](https://github.com/AfifRifaie95/R---US-Weather-Pattern-Analysis/assets/159521904/55b6f861-3101-4bb6-bd94-c2d4847f38bf)